Former NDC MP calls for Mahama’s intervention to ending hooting ‘craze’

 Politics of Wednesday, 9 November 2022

-The former Member of Parliament for Adenta, Kojo Asu-Asare has pleaded with John Mahama to intervene in the ongoing booing craze bedeviling the New Patriotic Party (NPP).
+The former Member of Parliament for Adenta, Kojo Adu-Asare, has pleaded with former President John Dramani Mahama to intervene in the ongoing booing craze bedevilling the New Patriotic Party (NPP).

-The Vice President was booed while some persons within the crowd clapped and asked that he leaves.
+The Vice President was booed while some persons within the crowd clapped and asked that he leave.

-He was delivering a speech as guest at the festival where he touted some feat achieved by their government.
+He was delivering a speech as a guest at the festival where he touted some feats achieved by their government.

-These events have become talk of town with members of the NPP accusing the opposition NDC for these embarrassing developments.
+These events have become the talk of the town, with members of the NPP accusing the opposition N.D.C. of these embarrassing developments.

-The NDC on the other hand, have denied the claims while stating that government’s poor performance is the cause and until they make Ghana better they will suffer more hootings.
+The N.D.C., on the other hand, has denied the claims while stating that the government’s poor performance is the cause and that until they make Ghana better, they will suffer more hootings.

 The Former MP stressed that it is a plea and not an order.